-I started TrainwithMarc in January 2011 and have coached hundreds of runners in that time period.
+I started TrainwithMarc in late December 2010 and have coached hundreds of runners in that time period.
 These runners have raced distances ranging from 800 meters on the track to ultra-marathons.
 I have coached runners with zero running experience and I’ve had runners who’ve been running for 20+ years.

 I’ve been running competitively since 1999 – at some of the highest levels possible.
 And with that, I’ve also been injured for most of those years.
 So I’m aware of what it takes to be successful, and I also know the pitfalls of being injured and trying to get healthy.

 What are your prices?

 Depending on your training plan, programs run for three, four or five month increments.

 TrainwithMarc uses PayPal, Venmo, cash or check but in certain situations, other methods can be used.